gballos/pulse-university-rdbms/README.md

 ## Features

-- Check staff assigned vs staff required for each event using the `staff_coverage_view`
+- **Staff Coverage**: Check staff assigned vs staff required for each event using the `staff_coverage_view`.
-- **Resale Queue**: When somebody tries to buy a ticket but they are sold out he is logged as a **buyer** that wants to buy ticket for that specific event.
-If somebody changes his mind about his ticket and his ticket is unscanned he can list his ticket for salw.
+- **Resale Queue**: When somebody tries to buy a ticket but they are sold out he is logged as a *buyer* that wants to buy ticket for that specific event.
+If somebody changes his mind about his ticket and his ticket is unscanned he can list his ticket for resale in the resale queue.
+The queue works in a *FIFO* way.
+We are constantly matching buyers and sellers based on their needs.
+If they match we remove them from the queue.
+- **Conscutive Festival Appearences**: A performer(band or artist) can not take part in the festival for more than 3 years in a row.
+- **Breaks between performances**: Between consecutive performances(in an event) there must be a 5 to 30 minute break.